deepakpixel/deepakpixel/README.md

 ♥ In love with Javascript

-😐 Trying to get used to python
+😐 Trying to get used to Python

 🐞 Debugging with JS, React, Node and 22 others

 When not debugging you will see me reading books 📖 or playing guitar 🎸.

->*Free advice: Pause debugger, take a 5-min break and continue.
-You will feel the change*

 ## My Skills 🚀